 Helps promote healthy sleep

 For average sized adults, the standard dosage of this drug is considered to be 300mg per day for women, and 400mg per day for men.
 It is recommended that the drug be stacked with other drugs and supplements for optimal effects.
 For example, Magnesium Threonate is often stacked with Calcium in a ratio of 1:3 (1 Magnesium and 3 calcium).

 For pure nootropic purposes however, experts recommend stacking the drug with oxiracetam.
 The reason for this is that experts believe that stacking it in this manner can result in an even larger improvement of synaptic plasticity.

 Like all drugs and medicines, it’s important that you read the instructions carefully and never exceed the stated dosage.
 Though rare, some reported side effectis of the drug (when consumed in large doses) include:

 For the above reasons, anybody with kidney or heart issues is recommended to avoid this drug entirely.

 Where to Buy Magnesium Threonate

-You can currently purchase Magnesium Threonate pretty cheaply online.
+You can currently purchase Magnesium Threonate pretty cheaply online, though it is getting harder to find it.
 Below are the most up-to-date links.